isangyoon-zz/Algorithm/README.md

 # Algorithms for PS
 This is a C++ codes for Problem Solving(PS).
 It includes some algorithms such as arithmetic, helper function, data structures and etc.
+All codes is for use of myself studies.

 ## Data Structures
 ### 1. Fenwick Tree (Binary Indexed Tree; BIT)